TKOSolutions

 A large modernization program risked execution failure because dependency complexity and executive visibility gaps were not fully exposed.

-Evidence scope — Program scope included claims, care management, eligibility, provider operations, and clinical workflow dependencies.
+Evidence scope: Program scope spanned claims, care management, eligibility, provider operations, and clinical workflow dependencies across a multi-workstream enterprise portfolio.

 View selected work